MyFTB/BungeeForge/README.md

 ### WARN: Minecraft 1.13 +
 This modification requires both Proxy and Forge to be compatible.
 Unfortunately, currently, Forge for Minecraft 1.13 (and newer) is not compatible with proxies due to the lack of a "reset" packet to gracefully reset client registries between server switches.
 To implement this functionality, there is an available plugin called [Ambassador](https://github.com/adde0109/Ambassador) which was thankfully developed by adde0109. **Install both [BungeeForge](https://github.com/caunt/BungeeForge/releases) and [Ambassador](https://github.com/adde0109/Ambassador/releases) on 1.13+ setups**.
 For Minecraft 1.12.2 and lower versions, BungeeForge works by itself.

+## WARN: Velocity + Modpacks
+The Environment Variable `velocity.max-known-packs` should be set to a high value to prevent the server from disconnecting the player due to the number of mods in the modpack.
+Try to set it to about 64 + the number of mods in the modpack.

+**A too high value can lead to security issues, so be careful!**

 ## Other versions
 Other Forge versions can be supported as well.
 Please feel free to create a Issue and ask.